-Sri Lanka storms, landslides kill 5, leave 1,000 displaced
+Sri Lanka storms, landslides kill 7, leave 1,000 displaced

-COLOMBO, Sri Lanka (AP) — Heavy rain and lightning strikes across Sri Lanka have left at least five people dead and displaced more than 1,000, officials said Monday.
+COLOMBO, Sri Lanka (AP) — Heavy rain and lightning strikes across Sri Lanka have left at least seven people dead and displaced more than 1,000, officials said Monday.

-Pradeep Kodippili, a spokesman forf the Disaster Management Center, said lightning killed three people and landslides killed two others in different parts of the island.
+Police spokesman Ruwan Gunasekara said lighting killed six people and a landslide killed another in different parts of the island.

-The center said 1,024 people were moved to 20 safe locations.
-Hundreds of army troops were deployed to carry out relief work and rescue operations as heavy rains caused flash floods in many parts of the country.
+The Disaster Management Center said 1,024 people were moved to 20 safe locations.
+Hundreds of army troops and police were deployed to carry out relief work and rescue operations as heavy rains caused flash floods in many parts of the country.

-The country has been experiencing heavy rains since Sunday, prompting the government to issue landslide warnings for five districts.
+Sri Lanka has been experiencing heavy rains since Sunday, prompting the government to issue landslide warnings for five districts.

 Most Read Nation & World Stories